gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ## Terms of use

-> I've redrawn most of the emoji in the new character sets mentioned on this page, which was a lot of work and took me many days.
-You're free to use the emoji images, as long as you include a credit @gingerbeardman and link to this page.
-Thank you!
+> I painstakingly recreated the emoji sets on this page, pixel by pixel, over many days of hard work.
+Feel free to utilize the emoji images, just remember to credit @gingerbeardman and provide a link to this page.
+Appreciate it!